 I think it is also necessary to consider the eventual mental health consequences of this idea.
 We are getting more and more aware of the dangers of something called ‘toxic positivity’.
 To explain it simply we could say that it’s based on ignoring and masking negative emotions under a ‘positive mindset’.
 This is exactly what ‘Miłek’ is teaching the employees to do.
 If you smile you and your environment will immediately feel better.
 Except it doesn’t work like that.
 Researches showed that forced smiling can make you feel better or worse depending on the motivation standing behind it.
 A forced smile of a fast-food employee who is being watched and judged by an algorithm is probably going to worsen their mood.
 It definitely worsens mine just thinking about it.

-All in all, I believe that ‘Miłek’ behind a cute name and an appealing surface hides corporations greed and their need to control.
+All in all, I believe that ‘Miłek’ behind a cute name and an appealing surface hides corporations’ greed and their need to control.
 It is unethical and insensitive towards the employees.
 Artificial Intelligence- something that could potentially make a lot of jobs easier was weaponized by big corporations to squeeze out even more from their employees.
-Thankfully, Quantum CX had to slow down because of the pandemic but it does not say that soon it will be back on track and when it does it is practically a matter of time before this technology starts to be misused.
+Thankfully, Quantum CX had to slow down because of the pandemic but it does not mean that soon it won’t be back on track and when it will it is practically a matter of time before this technology starts to be misused.
 It is a recipe for a disaster.
 I am going to end up this rant with an ironic motto of the Quantum CX start-up: ‘For those, who believe the world needs more kindness’.